locksec/simple-https-server/README.md

 * `-c`, `--certfile`: The server certificate file.
 This is the public certificate that the server presents during the handshake.
 * `-k`, `--keyfile`: The server private key file.
 This private key corresponds to the public certificate specified in `--certfile`.
 * `-a`, `--cafile`: The CA certificate file for client verification.
 This is the CA that signed the client's certificate.
+* `-m`, `--mtls`: Enables mTLS, which will require the client to provide a valid certificate.

 ## Examples of Use Cases
 * Vault PKI Demo: You can use this server to demonstrate how Vault can issue certificates.
 Use the CA certificate from Vault as `ca.crt`, and Vault-issued certificates as `server.crt` and `server.key`.